quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part87_Thermal_Soaring.md

 ---

 #### Action Preferences Calculation Logic
 Background context: The action preferences were computed based on the current estimates of the action values.
-Actions with higher estimated values received a preference closer to \(1/\tau\), while those with lower values got a preference of 0, and others were scaled accordingly.
+Actions with higher estimated values received a preference closer to $1/\tau$, while those with lower values got a preference of 0, and others were scaled accordingly.

 :p How was the preference for each action calculated?
 ??x
 The preference for an action was determined by its estimated value relative to the maximum and minimum estimated values.
-The action with the highest estimated value received a preference of \(1/\tau\), while the one with the lowest got 0.
+The action with the highest estimated value received a preference of $1/\tau$, while the one with the lowest got 0.
 Other actions were scaled linearly between these two extremes.

-For instance, if \(\tau = 2.0\) and the highest estimated value is 5.0 while the lowest is -3.0, then an action with a value of 4.0 would receive a preference of:
+For instance, if $\tau = 2.0$ and the highest estimated value is 5.0 while the lowest is -3.0, then an action with a value of 4.0 would receive a preference of:

-\[
-\text{Preference} = (1 - \frac{\text{Estimated Value}}{\text{Min Value}}) \times \left(\frac{1}{\tau}\right)
+$$\text{Preference} = (1 - \frac{\text{Estimated Value}}{\text{Min Value}}) \times \left(\frac{1}{\tau}\right)$$
-\]

 ```java
 public double calculatePreference(double estimatedValue, double minVal, double tau) {